Skip to main content

 Educators joining the Oregon cohort will be given a detailed list of expectations as part of the registration process.

 Yes.
-A $2,000 annual stipend is available for educators who work with students attending state-funded outdoor school programs AND who successfully fulfill the commitments of participating in the Learning in Places cohort.
+An annual stipend is available for educators who work with students attending state-funded outdoor school programs AND who successfully fulfill the commitments of participating in the Learning in Places cohort.

 Educators who do not work with students attending outdoor school are not eligible for stipends.
 Additionally, OSU employees, even those who work directly with students attending outdoor school, are not eligible for stipends.